Looking for creative ways to tell the story of Esther to kids?

 Imagine her doing her final walk as in modern-day pageants.

 Now, it’s time to roleplay the scene.

-Assign someone from your kids to play Esther, someone to act like the other women, and another as King Ahasuerus.
+Assign someone among your kids to play Esther, someone to act like any of the other women, and another as King Ahasuerus.

 Make a script.
-Memorize your respective lines.
-Then, put on your appropriate costumes and makeup.
-And, of course, prepare your props.
+Let them memorize their respective lines.
+Then, have them put on appropriate costumes and makeup.
+Prepare some props too.

 Well, it won’t be exactly as it was in the Bible for sure.
-But at least, you mimic a bit of what really happened and experience what it might have been like.
+But at least, they get a glimpse of the actual scene.

 Now, here we go!
 Lights.
 Cameras.
 Actors.
 In 3-2-1, action!

 The girls enter the palace and bow to the king.
 The king approaches and asks them questions to know them personally and test their wisdom and intellect.

 After which, he selects the top seven until he gets down to the best two.